SherryS997/indian-insight/README.md

 # indian_insight

-A blog by the author made from flutter
+A blog by the author built using flutter